yangautumn43/ar_go/README.md

     * Need to publish to '/VO' topic

 ### Current status of Stop-sign detector [Ao]
+    * Image delay when I try it
+    * No worry about distance

 ### Current status of Ball detector [Yueming & Ao]
+    * How to detect the ball -- blob detector?

 ## Progress